pageseeder/diffx/README.md

 Prevents Diff-X from "slicing" the XML.
 Diff-X uses slicing to remove common subsequences at the beginning and at the end of the sequence of XML events.

+### `-allowdoctype` option

+To prevent XML External Entity (XXE) attacks, doctype declarations are not allowed in the source XML.
+Use this option, to override this setting.

 ### `-A [algo]` option

 Choose a specific algorithm implementation to use.